-St. John XXIII HIgh School
+St. John XXIII College Preparatory School

 St. John XXIII High School is a Catholic institution affiliated with the Archdiocese of Galveston-Houston.
 Catholic theology is incorporated into the curriculum at every grade level, and students attend a weekly Mass on campus.
 Yearly retreats and the Works of Mercy Service Program further encourage students to grow in spirituality and Christian service.
 While the school’s mission is tied to Catholicism, however, students of all faiths are welcome.

 St. John XXIII High School is located on the West Grand Parkway in Katy.
-Recently constructed buildings include the Crosthwait Student Center and a Competition Gymnasium for athletic events.
+Recently constructed buildings include the Crosthwait Student Center and a Competition Gymnasium for athletic events

 In addition to the testing requirement and academic records, students must submit recommendation forms from an English teacher, a math teacher, and their current school principal.
 The admissions process does not require an interview or a shadow visit, although shadow visits are offered.